Change of Plans

 Change of Plans (Le code a changé; literally, "The Code Has Changed," referring to the entry code for the outer door of the apartment complex where much of the film takes place) is a 2009 French film directed and written by Danièle Thompson.

 Plot

-The film is centered around a dinner that takes place every year between a group of Parisian friends during the "Fête de la Musique".
+The film is centered around a dinner that takes place every year between a group of Parisian friends during the annual "Fête de la Musique" on the 21st of June.
 Piotr, the husband of Marie-Laurence, who is an overworked lawyer, is on sabbatical leave so it is up to him to organise the dinner party.
 The dinner does not go as planned: Lucas quarrels with his wife Sarah, Melanie decides that this is the perfect time to confess her extra-marital affair to her husband Alain.
 Juliette, Marie-Laurence's sister, comes with a surprise guest, Erwann her new companion, who is thirty years older than her.
 The arrival of Henri, the father of Juliette and Marie-Laurence, is a further upheaval because Juliette is not on speaking terms with him.